 - hosting educational workshops, performances by living history characters, and scholarly book talks (= Live and Learn Gamut Theater events, and Chautauqua workshops)

-The monument will include four life-sized bronze statues representing legendary Pennsylvania orators (shown in the illustration above) who visited or resided in Harrisburg in the late 1800s: William Howard Day, the educational reformer and civil rights pioneer; Frances Harper, poet, abolitionist, and suffragette; Jacob T. Compton, sergeant in Company D of the 24th United States Colored Infantry (USCT) and local musician; and T. Morris Chester, Civil War correspondent and recruiter.
+The monument will include four life-sized bronze statues representing legendary Pennsylvania orators (shown in the illustration below) who visited or resided in Harrisburg in the late 1800s: William Howard Day, the educational reformer and civil rights pioneer; Frances Harper, poet, abolitionist, and suffragette; Jacob T. Compton, sergeant in Company D of the 24th United States Colored Infantry (USCT) and local musician; and T. Morris Chester, Civil War correspondent and recruiter.
 These statues will surround a pedestal (see below) with molded images of houses, businesses, and churches of the vanished Old Eighth Ward and an inscription recording 100 significant local residents.

 The project organizer is the IIPT Harrisburg Peace Promenade, a project of the Foundation for Enhancing Communities, fiscal sponsor.
 The Digital Harrisburg project, a collaborative initiative of Messiah College and Harrisburg University of Science and Technology, is contributing to this project through the support of those institutions and a Council of Independent Colleges grant (Humanities Research for the Public Good) funded by the Andrew W. Mellon Foundation.

 To donate to this project, click on the Donate icon below.

 To volunteer or contribute information on the Old Eighth Ward, contact us.